bradtraversy/workopia-php/readme.md

 # Workopia

-Workopia is a job listings website built with vanilla PHP.
-It includes and a custom Laravel-like router and project structure using namespaces.
-This project was built from the groud up in my PHP From Scratch course.
+Workopia is a job listing website from my [PHP From Scratch course](https://www.traversymedia.com/php-from-scratch).
+It includes a custom Laravel-like router, controller classes, views, a database layer and a project structure using namespaces and PSR-4 autoloading.
 It highlights how to structure a PHP project without using any frameworks or libraries.

 ![Workopia](/public/images/screen.jpg)